LinnyPurple/PythonTextRPG/README.md

 ## Any important comments you'd like to make about your work:
 NOTE: This game requires that you have VLC downloaded on your computer.
 You may receive errors when running this for the first time.
-Just uninstall, then re-install, and things should work.
+Just uninstall VLC, then re-install, and things should work.